AbdurrahmanIdr/AbdurrahmanIdr/README.md

 - 👋 Hi, I’m @AbdurrahmanIdr
-- 👀 I’m interested in Machine Learning
+- 👀 I’m interested in Software Development
-- 🌱 I’m a graduate of Computer & Communicatios Engineering
+- 🌱 I’m a graduate of Computer & Communications Engineering
 - 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me abdurrahmaneedrees@gmail.com